Flutter-gg-1/Project-1/README.md

 2. 1 : to update employee info
 ---
-*  update by name or id you
+*  update by name or id

 ![alt text](img/nameorid.png)

-* after that you can chose what you want to update the permissions you can only chose for list admin or read or write
+* after that you can chose what you want to update the permissions you can only chose form list admin or read or write

 ![alt text](img/editemp.png)